Vyspace169/ACTS-Stress/README.md

 The certificate and keys can be generated by aws when following the guide.

-#### aws Lambda
+#### AWS Lambda
-The aws Lambda service makes it possible to execute code routines.
-These can be linked to other aws services.
-This means that the aws Lambda will execute when the aws IoT service receives specific packages on specific topics.
+The AWS Lambda service makes it possible to execute code routines.
+These can be linked to other AWS services.
+This means that the AWS Lambda will execute when the AWS IoT service receives specific packages on specific topics.

 see https://docs.aws.amazon.com/iot/latest/developerguide/iot-lambda-rule.html for more information about this topic.

-#### aws SnS
+#### AWS SnS
-Aws SnS allows the user to easily send messages using standardized protocols outside of the aws space.
+AWS SnS allows the user to easily send messages using standardized protocols outside of the AWS space.
 This allows the user to set up rules that if triggered, can send emails, sms (text messages) or trigger other html pages on the web in a very easy manner.
-For testing this is very convienent because every time a aws rule is triggered, an email can be send.
+For testing this is very convienent because every time a AWS rule is triggered, an email can be send.

-#### aws RDS
+#### AWS RDS
-Aws RDS is a database management service.
+AWS RDS is a database management service.
 It allows the user to store information in a database.

 ## Links/References
 * ESP32: http://espressif.com/en/products/hardware/esp32/overview